Magnetically-Driven Suppression of Nematic Order in an Iron-Based Superconductor: End Notes

-\section{Acknowledgements}
+\subsection{Acknowledgements}

 We are thankful to J. Knolle, R. Fernandes, J. Schmalian, R. Moessner, and V. Stanev for useful discussions.
-This work was supported by the Materials Sciences and Engineering Division of the Office of Basic Energy Sciences, Office of Science, U.S. Department of Energy, under contract \#DE-AC02-06CH11357 (S.A., O.C., S. R., J.A., D.Y.C., M.G.K., J.-P.C., J.A.S., H.C., R.O.) and grant \#DE-FG02-ER46900 (A.V.C.).
-I.E. acknowledges financial support from the German Academic Exchange Service (DAAD PPP USA Grant No. 50750339).
+This work was supported by the U.S. Department of Energy, Office of Science, Materials Sciences and Engineering Division (S.A., O.C., J.A., S.R., D.E.B., D.Y.C., M.G.K., J.-P.C., J.A.S., H.C., R.O.), which also supported A.V.C. under grant \#DE-FG02-ER46900 (A.V.C.).
+I.E. acknowledges financial support from the DFG under priority programme SPP 1458 (ER 463/5) and the German Academic Exchange Service (DAAD PPP USA No. 57051534).